Pawn Shop Chronicles

 Pawn Shop Chronicles, also known as Hustlers, is a 2013 American crime comedy film directed by Wayne Kramer and written by Adam Minarovich.
 The film stars an ensemble cast, led by Paul Walker, Elijah Wood, Matt Dillon, Brendan Fraser, Vincent D'Onofrio, Norman Reedus, and Chi McBride.
-This was Walker's final film to be released during his lifetime, as he died four months after its release.
+This was Walker's last film to be released during his lifetime, as he died four months after its release.

 The film received a limited theatrical release in July 2013.

 Plot

 Centering on the events in and around a pawn shop, Pawn Shop Chronicles tells three overlapping stories involving items found within said pawn shop.

+Part 1

+Vernon pawns his shotgun for $20 then meets up with Raw Dog in a field.
+Raw Dog is angry at Vernon because he believes they can’t rob Stanley, the local drug dealer, without a gun.
+Randy arrives and runs Vernon over with his truck because Randy mistakenly believes that Vernon stole money from him.

+Leaving Vernon for dead, Raw Dog and Randy then travel to Lamar’s to try and get a weapon to rob Stanley, but are unsuccessful.
+On their way home, they are run off the road by Richard and Cyndi.
+After nearly crashing in the woods, they manage to steal a bow from a hunter.

+Vernon then wakes up and The Man’s car shows up seemingly out of nowhere.
+The Man then arms Vernon with a new shotgun.

+Raw Dog and Randy try to rob Stanley, but Stanley immediately recognizes them as they are daily customers.
+Vernon then shows up with the shotgun and in the ensuing gunfight, Stanley’s drug lab explodes killing Stanley, Raw Dog, Randy, and Vernon.